containernetworking/plugins/README.md

 [![Build Status](https://travis-ci.org/containernetworking/plugins.svg?branch=master)](https://travis-ci.org/containernetworking/plugins)

 # plugins
 Some CNI network plugins, maintained by the containernetworking team.
-For more information, see the individual READMEs.
+For more information, see the [CNI website](https://www.cni.dev).

 Read [CONTRIBUTING](CONTRIBUTING.md) for build and test instructions.